Carl C. Johnson

-Carl C. Johnson is an American retired U.S. Army Air Force and U.S. Army officer, and former Cleveland, Ohio Airport Commissioner and deputy director of the Pittsburgh International Airport.

-Johnson was the final Tuskegee Airmen cadet pilot graduate.
+Carl Croston Johnson (April 27, 1926 – August 28, 2023) was an American U.S. Army Air Force and U.S. Army officer.
+He was the final Tuskegee Airmen cadet pilot graduate.

 Early life

-Johnson was born in Bellaire, Ohio, on the border between Ohio and West Virginia near Wheeling, West Virginia.
+Carl Croston Johnson was born on April 27, 1926, in Bellaire, Ohio, on the border between Ohio and West Virginia near Wheeling, West Virginia.
 Though he grew up during Jim Crow racial segregation, Johnson attended a racially integrated high school.
 Johnson attended Ohio State University, where he studied in preparation to become a dentist.
 After being discharged from active duty in the US Army Air Force in 1947, Johnson met his future wife, Nancy, when he resumed his studies at Ohio State University.

 Military career

 In 1945, Johnson was drafted into the US Army.
-He was officially inducted into the US Army Air Force at Fort Hayes in Columbus, Ohio.